guettli/open-source-paas/README.md

 # Open Source PaaS List

+Update 2020: I think Kubernetes is the future.
+Kubernetes is no PaaS.
+But sooner or later there will be open source PaaS solutions on top of Kubernetes.

 Update 2021: I decided to stick to Linux VPS (virtual private server) with systemd and some Python script to deploy my web applications.
 No PaaS, no Kubernetes, no Ansible, no Terraform, no AWS, no Heroku.

 Platform as a Service simplifies and streamlines deployment.